ivershuo/chatbash/README.md

-# An OpenAI-based tools to control your 💻
+# An OpenAI-based tool to control your 💻

 ## REQUIRE
 Linux or macOS with `bash`